28 Jul 2025

 A Week of Talent and Learning

-The Lagos gathering creates an intensive environment for both talent identification and skill development.
+With 14 girls and 17 boys taking part, the Lagos gathering creates an intensive environment for both talent identification and skill development.
 Germany’s Eva Jeler leads the technical programme as ITTF Head Coach, working alongside Tunisia’s Ramzi Mabrouk, ITTF Development Programmes Manager.

 A Continent in Motion

-The Lagos event sits within a remarkable year of activity across Africa.
+The Lagos activity sits within a remarkable year of activity across Africa.
 Throughout 2024, the continent hosted 51 different development activities spanning 37 countries and territories – from National Development Projects in Zambia and Mali to coaching education programmes in Egypt and Morocco.
 This represents a significant increase in development opportunities compared to previous years.

 The numbers speak to ITTF’s transformative impact: 57.2% male and 42.8% female participation across all activities, with 13 MA Activities and 26 National Projects delivered.
 ITTF’s online services proved particularly popular, with 170 hours consumed by African associations seeking to strengthen their development capabilities.